This SPAC is betting that a British healthcare company can shake up the US market – TechCrunch

 Babylon Health

 Per Crunchbase data, Babylon has raised north of $600 million as a private company.
 Its funding, however, has not come from sources that we tend to discuss here at TechCrunch.
 Instead, the company raised some money from more traditional investors like Hoxton Ventures and Kinnevik, but the bulk of its capital was raised from the Saudi Arabian “Public Investment Fund,” or PIF.
-The PIF led a $550 million round into the British healthtech company back in August 2019.
+The PIF led a $550 million round into the British health tech company back in August 2019.

 PitchBook has the round cut into two parts, the larger, first portion of which valued the company at $1.9 billion on a post-money basis.